Errec/jira-form-builder/README.md

 A tool to visually create Jira form configurations — including Issue Types, Custom Fields, Screens, and Screen Schemes — and fully automate their creation inside Jira Server/Data Center using a Groovy script with Scriptrunner.

-- 🖥️ Built with Python + Streamlit (no frontend development needed)
+- 🖥️ Built with Python + Streamlit (zero frontend coding)
 - ⚙️ Generates YAML/JSON form specifications
 - 🚀 Includes a Groovy script to automate importing configurations into Jira (fields, screens, issue types)
 - 🔥 No manual Jira admin clicks